Student ID’s and Public Transport Travel Information

 For each of these, you’ll need to show a copy of your state home education registration letter.

 Kids aged 5 to 18 can travel on a child myki card (although students over 17 are required to carry proof of age).
-Home educated students are not eligible for a Victorian Student Pass (which gives you unlimited travel on all train, tram and bus services within your chosen zones until the expiry of the pass) because they do not travel to and from school each day.
-However, they can apply for a PTV Student ID card which they can carry as proof they are eligible for the child myki fare (so only necessary if they look over 17).
+Home educated students are now eligible for a Victorian Student Pass (which gives you unlimited travel on all train, tram and bus services within your chosen zones until the expiry of the pass – though costs money to purchase, so mayn’t be worth it) and/or a PTV Student ID card which they can carry as proof they are eligible for the child myki fare (so only necessary if they look over 17).
 To apply:

 - complete the PTV School Student ID application form (PDF or Word) excluding the School Declaration and Student Passes sections

 - enclose a photocopy of your current Victorian Registration and Qualifications Authority (VRQA) home schooling notification letter